dhchenx/Health-Metaverse/README.md

 ##  Project Goal

-Here we present a collection of research papers and news about the applications of *Health Metaverse*.
+Here we present a collection of news and papers related to *Health Metaverse*.

 Please contribute this project by providing more valuable references of Health Metaverse in the [Issues](https://github.com/dhchenx/health-metaverse/issues).